Ideas define us: our past, our present, and most importantly, our future.

 Pericles didn't reply.

-”Like many of the gushers you do manage to get your hands on, to you it's just a toy.
-You fail to see the potential.
+Argo said, ”Like many of the gushers you do manage to get your hands on, you fail to see the potential.
 To you and your ilk, it's either of little use or too dangerous: something to be locked away in your vault and watched over by those who know best."

 Pericles nodded.
 "Until the time is right."